Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Background and Related Work

 Overall, the above works improve reading experiences for users.
 However, they do not cater to the needs of EFL readers.
 The methods also lack focus on the learning aspect, which is critical for EFL readers.
 Indeed, EFL readers may not only want to read fast but may want to learn about the syntax and semantics.
 Our work aims to fill that gap.

 It is worth noting that researchers have proposed a few tools for learning English.
 For example, ChatPRCS~\cite{wang2024chatprcs} tailors reading comprehension questions to the student's English proficiency.
 VocabEncounter~\cite{arakawa2022vocabencounter} uses recent NLP techniques to integrate vocabulary into the user’s reading material in near real-time.
 CriTrainer~\cite{yuan2023critrainer} helps develop critical paper reading skills through text summarization and template-based questions.
-Our work extends this line of work by integrating the strong analytical capabilities of LLMs in a reading tool. \techname{} provides on-demand explanations for texts identified by the readers as difficult.
-It uses a verification process to improve the reader trust in the provided explanation, improving the learning experience.
+Our work extends this line of work by developing NLP methods to proactively identify text that EFL readers may find difficult and then using an LLM to explain the grammar and context of the text. \techname{} also provides on-demand explanations for texts identified by readers as difficult.
+Finally, the tool uses a verification process to improve the reader trust in the explanation provided, improving the learning experience.